The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 when you're ready.

 The secure form requests an appointment or asks a quick question.
-It routes through my client portal — keep first messages light on clinical detail, and we'll cover the rest securely at intake.
+It routes through my client portal.
+Keep first messages light on clinical detail, and we will cover the rest securely at intake.

 Existing clients Client portal